-We benchmark our methods, showing how the bond dimension of the PEPS allows for a controlled accuracy of optimal dynamics.
+We benchmark our methods, showing how the PEPS allows for a controlled accuracy of optimal dynamics.
 We demonstrate that both models have a phase transition between active and inactive dynamical phases, a first-order transition for the 2D East and a second-order transition for the 2D SSEP.

 \textbf{\em Models.-} The models we study here live in a two-dimensional square lattice of size $N = L \times L$, with each site being occupied by a binary variable $n_{\bm k} = 0$ or $1$, where ${\bm k} = (k_{x}, k_{y})$ denotes the position of the site for $k_{x}, k_{y} = 1\cdots L$.
 Their continuous-time dynamics is defined by a Markov generator (e.g. see Refs.~\cite{Gardiner2004,Garrahan2018}), \beq \mathbb{W} = \sum_{x, y\neq x} w_{x\to y}\ket{y}\bra{x} - \sum_{x} R_{x} \ket{x}\bra{x}, \eeq where $\ket{x}$ and $\ket{y}$ are configurations on the lattice, $w_{x\to y}$ the transition rate from $x$ to $y$, and $R_{x} = \sum_{y\neq x} w_{x\to y}$ the escape rate out of $x$.
 We can write this as $\mathbb{W} = \mathbb{K} - \mathbb{R}$, where $\mathbb{K}$ contains the off-diagonal transition rates, and $\mathbb{R}$ the diagonal escape rates.